geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis-macros/index.rst

 Checking for NoData
 -------------------

 ``isNoData`` \ ``isData`` - These functions are for checking if a data type is NoData or not.
-See :ref:`NoData` for an explination of what NoData means.
+See :ref:`NoData-0.9.0` for an explination of what NoData means.
 Using a macro for this check allows for different overloaded versions of the functions to inline their specific NoData check for the different datatypes; for example,

 .. includecode:: code/MacroExamples.scala
    :snippet: noData-examples